Time to Talk Day 2024

 - Treat them in the same way, don’t change the way you act towards someone once you are aware of their poor mental health.

 - Little gestures can have a big impact, this maybe just going for a walk, watching a film, or just having a cuppa together.

-Like adults, the emotional wellbeing of children and young people is just as important as their physical health.
+The emotional wellbeing of children and young people is just as important as their physical health, just as it is for adults.
 Good mental health will allow them to develop the resilience to cope with life’s ups and downs and to grow into well-rounded, healthy adults.